jneen/parsimmon/API.md

 ## Parsimmon.any

-A parser that consumes and yields the next character of the stream.
+A parser that consumes and yields the next character of the input.

 ## Parsimmon.all

-A parser that consumes and yields the entire remainder of the stream.
+A parser that consumes and yields the entire remainder of the input.

 ## Parsimmon.eof

-A parser that expects to be at the end of the stream (zero characters left).
+A parser that expects to be at the end of the input (zero characters left).

 ## Parsimmon.index

-A parser that consumes no text and yields an object an object representing the current offset into the parse: it has a 0-based character `offset` property and 1-based `line` and `column` properties.
+A parser that consumes no input and yields an object an object representing the current offset into the parse: it has a 0-based character `offset` property and 1-based `line` and `column` properties.
 Example:

 ```javascript
 Parsimmon.seqMap(